pingbird/boxy/README.md

 ## Flex layouts

-A common design problem is when you need one or more children of a `Row` or `Column` to have the same cross-axis size as another child in the list, one way to achieve this layout is to use `BoxyRow`, `BoxyColumn` and `Dominant`.
+A common design problem is when you need one or more children of a `Row` or `Column` to have the same cross-axis size as another child in the list, with boxy this can be achieved trivially using `BoxyRow`, `BoxyColumn` and `Dominant`.

 ![Visualization of BoxyRow](https://i.tst.sh/WDmbR.png)